Frequently asked questions

 Most patients save 30-70% on their prescription drugs, which can be hundreds of dollars per visit.

-Are online prescription drugs the same as what I get from my local pharmacy?
+Are the OTC and prescription drugs you sell the same as what I get from my local pharmacy?

 If I don't see my prescription drugs on your online price list, does that mean you don't carry them?